 The Harmony Gold Refinery situated in Virginia is allowed to sell one-third of its total annual gold production to jewellery manufacturers, and has the facilities to ensure that the correct quality is maintained at all times.
 Harmony Gold Refinery and Rand Refinery are the only two gold refineries in South Africa.
-The large-scale mining activities of the Free State Goldfields serve as an additional stimulus for further development.

-Gold mines in the Free State also supply a substantial portion of the total silver production of the country, while considerable concentrations of uranium occurring in the gold-bearing conglomerates of the goldfields are extracted as a by-product.
+Gold-mines in the Free State also supply a substantial portion of the total silver production of the country, while considerable concentrations of uranium occurring in the gold-bearing conglomerates of the gold-fields are extracted as a by-product.